Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heating system to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should be used for around three months.
-You may also use a washable filter that will work for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more frequently.

 To make the procedure smoother down the road, draw with a permanent pen on your heating system housing or ductwork to list the airflow direction and filter size.